Project gateway

 Three ways into VSF projects.

 RDC is the flagship project network.
-VSF in Colombia is the active Colombia project, with San Rafael documented as the first planted site.
+In Colombia, San Rafael is retained as a documented April 2026 pilot while VSF concentrates current work through Vetiver Colombia.
 New ideas start with a simple proposal.

 Vetiver is a practical grass used around the world to slow runoff, hold soil in place, and make fragile ground easier to manage.
 Its roots reach 3–5 metres deep — that depth is what holds a hillside through heavy rain.